Biden visits Vatican embassy to pay respects to Benedict XVI

 “It’s a great honor,” Biden said after writing in the book, which was opened on a small desk with a large portrait of Benedict in the background.

 Biden wrote: “Together with Catholics across the United States, I join in mourning the passing of Pope Emeritus Benedict.
-I will always cherish our time together at the Vatican discussing theology.
-He was a great scholar of the faith.
+He was a brilliant scholar and truly Holy Man.
+I will always cherish our time together at the Vatican when he was Pope discussing Catholic theology.
+He was a great theologian and I learned much in a few hours.
 May his soul rest eternally with the Lord.”

 Biden told reporters on Wednesday that Benedict was a “fine man” and he recalled spending a few hours with the late pope.
 He said the conversation “reminded me of going back to theology class.”